kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/04_order-routes.md

 }
 ```

-For returning a specific order, once again similar to customers, but again in its own function
+We apply the same structure to individual orders – with a similar implementation to customers, but encapsulated in its own function:

 ```kotlin
 fun Route.getOrderRoute() {